kbarbary/website/pages/software.rst

 on multiple spectral data cubes.
 Uses some FFT tricks for a fast analytical calculation of the gradient of the objective function, allowing us to efficiently optimize a model with over a million parameters (with regularization).
-The code is particular to snfactory data, but open-source for anyone to inspect and adapt for their needs.
+The code is particular to SNFactory data, but open-source for anyone to inspect and adapt for their needs.

 ====